vsouza/awesome-ios/README.md

 * [ComponentKit](https://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
 * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.
-* [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit
 * [phone-number-picker](https://github.com/hughbe/phone-number-picker) - A simple and easy to use view controller enabling you to enter a phone number with a country code similar to WhatsApp written in Swift
 * [EXTView](https://github.com/recruit-mtl/EXTView) - Extended UIView for Interface Builder by using IB_DESIGNABLE and IBInspectable.
 * [SFFocusViewLayout](https://github.com/fdzsergio/SFFocusViewLayout) - UICollectionViewLayout with focused content.